Serzhs/frontend-exercises/README.md

 When you are done can you spot a differences between variable declaration types in matter of scope?

-Here is the table, that may help you:
+Here is a table, that may help you:
 <img src="https://github.com/Serzhs/frontend-exercises/raw/typescript-variables/assets/typescript-variables.png" width="600" style="max-width: 100%;">

 ## Useful links